 - Does turbulence bother you?
 Select a seat over the wings of the plane and avoid the rear of the craft which is most dramatically affected.

 Pack a great book in your carry-on or load up your chosen device with music, podcasts and even movies to keep your mind occupied during waking hours.
 Make sure you have your favourite headphones.
-If you can, splash out on a pair of noise-cancelling headphones and you will never go back to those uncomfortable earbuds again.
+If you can, splash out on a pair of noise-cancelling headphones because they not only produce great quality sound, but they block a lot of the plane noise allowing you more chance of sleeping.

 After much reading on the topic (note, I am not a doctor and cannot offer medical advice), these are some of my health practices for surviving a long haul flight: